Shire joins Hidden Disabilities Sunflower Initiative

 In Australia, 1 in 5 people are said to have a disability – 85% of these can be invisible.
 The Hidden Disabilities Sunflower is a discreet symbol that individuals can choose to wear, signalling to others that they may require additional assistance, understanding or time.

-“The Shire has been recognised with a Most Accessible Communities in WA Award for six consecutive years and joining the Sunflower network is part of our ongoing commitment to improving access and inclusion for all in our community,” said President Meldrum.
+“The Shire has been recognised with a Most Accessible Communities in WA Award for six consecutive years and joining the Sunflower network is part of our ongoing commitment to improving access and inclusion for all in our community,” said President Jean-Rice.

 “We believe in creating a welcoming space for everyone.
 Our Libraries, Recreation Centres and Administration Centres are Sunflower-friendly places and many of our staff have undertaken formal Sunflower training to help provide tailored support for people with non-visible disabilities.